-Varenicline is used as an aid to help you quit smoking.
-This medicine helps reduce the craving and withdrawal symptoms from smoking.
+Varenicline is used as an aid for smoking cessation.
+This medicine helps reduce your cravings to smoke and also the withdrawal symptoms if you stop smoking.

 This medicine is meant to be taken as part of a complete smoking cessation programme that should include patient education and counselling.